 PIR Motion Sensor Automation: The Best Tutorial

-Everyone fantasies a home where all the appliances and devices work on their own without having the need for a user to intervene.
-This is a small step towards achieving that.
-Wouldn’t it be great when you no longer have to use a switch to turn ON a lamp when you walk into a room , or better yet when you forget to turn it OFF , it automatically turns OFF by itself when you leave the room?
-Or even if you want to make a burglar alarm using a PIR motion sensor.Using this easy tutorial and some very cheap and simple components you will be able to make the lamps, fans or other appliances in your room activated automatically when you normally walk into the room.
+Ever fantasize having a home where all the appliances and devices work on their own without the need for a user to intervene.
+This project is a small step towards achieving that.
+Wouldn’t it be great if you no longer had to use a switch to turn on a lamp when you walk into a room?
+Or better yet, when you forget to turn it off, it automatically turns itself off when you leave the room?
+You can even make a burglar alarm with a PIR motion sensor if you want!
+With some cheap and simple components, you will be able to make the lamps, fans, or other appliances in your room activate automatically when you walk into the room.
 Follow this simple PIR motion sensor hacking tutorial to get started.
-Have fun with this DIY hacking tutorial!

 - A 5V relay like this : Relay 5V.